 All organisations completing a building project need to meet the requirements outlined in the Health and Safety at Work etc. Act 1974.
 Whilst some organisations may be unaware of their responsibilities, others have very robust H&S management structures and procedures.
-Smart Space take pleasure in working with all organisations from across this spectrum; helping those without an understanding of the law to meet the standards required, whilst working with a client organisation to address any specific previously identified hazards.
+Smart-Space take pleasure in working with all organisations from across this spectrum; helping those without an understanding of the law to meet the standards required, whilst working with a client organisation to address any specific previously identified hazards.
 Our clear documentation, streamlined H&S process, and experience with liaising on H&S issues means that the project can be managed with a minimum of pain.
-Smart Space bring to a project the lessons learned from working with many different types of organisations, from sole traders to multi-national corporations.
-When you deal with Smart Space, you deal with an individual with the support of a team; the collective knowledge of projects of this kind means that many things that appear to be too dangerous to complete can be safely negotiated, helping to keep both Smart Space and the client’s compliance record clean.
+Smart-Space bring to a project the lessons learned from working with many different types of organisations, from sole traders to multi-national corporations.
+When you deal with Smart-Space, you deal with an individual with the support of a team; the collective knowledge of projects of this kind means that many things that appear to be too dangerous to complete can be safely negotiated, helping to keep both Smart-Space and the client’s compliance record clean.

-Russell Slater: Contracts Manager
+Russell Slater: Operations Delivery Manager

 Russell Slater is the point of contact for the customer during the installation phase.
 He will plan the manpower, organise their plant and welfare, and liaise with other members of the team (H&S / suppliers / warehouse / contractors / transport) to ensure that any building is installed as per the schedule.